April 30 – May 2, 2023 at Graduate Annapolis Hotel, 126 West St, Annapolis, MD 21401

 Elizabeth Puchek

-Chief Data Officer, Office of Information Technology, U.S. Citizenship and Immigration Services, U.S. Department of Homeland Security (invited)
+Chief Data Officer, Office of Performance and Quality, U.S. Citizenship and Immigration Services, U.S. Department of Homeland Security

 Panel: CISO’s Approach to 2023